oracle-livelabs/analytics-ai/premier-league/ml-apply/ml-apply.md

 - Autonomous Data Warehouse
 - You've completed the previous labs

-## Task 1: Refresh the EVENT Data Set in Oracle Analytics Cloud to Include ANGLE
+## Task 1: Refresh the EVENT Data Set in Oracle Analytics Cloud to Include the New Columns

 1. In case you don't have a window with Oracle Analytics Cloud open, you can open it as follows: